Automating-GIS-processes/site/source/index.rst

 See the materials on the `Geo-Python course page <https://geo-python.github.io>`_.

 In teaching period 2 (Automating GIS processes), we dive into spatial data management and analysis using python.
-This part of the course runs for seven weeks starting on Monday the 28th of October 2019.
+This part of the course runs for seven weeks starting on Tuesday the 27th of October 2020.

-Lesson materials are published on these pages each week on Monday, after which they are publicly available for anyone interested:
+Topics per week are listed below.
+Please note that course materials are updated each week before the lesson:

 +----------------+---------------------------------+
 | Week           | Theme                           |